developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

 ---
 ## Overview

-As part of Zebra DNA Visibility Console (ZDVC) server starting with PowerPrecision Console (PPC) v2.0, PPC runs on a supported Windows-based server.
+As part of Zebra DNA Visibility Console (ZDVC) starting with PowerPrecision Console (PPC) v2.0, PPC runs on a supported Windows-based server.
 PPC client runs on supported [Zebra devices](../about#devicerequirements).
 This section provides system requirements and instructions for install and setup for the solution.

 Solution components:
-* **ZDVC server** - ZDVC server includes Device Tracker and PowerPrecision Console.
-PPC monitors battery health, state of charge, battery status, and other information from deployed devices.
+* **ZDVC server** - PPC monitors battery health, state of charge, battery status, and other information from deployed devices.
-* **Web portal** - ZDVC centralized dashboard for monitoring device presence, device tracking, battery status, and trigger actions based on battery depletion.
+* **Web portal** - centralized dashboard for monitoring device presence, device tracking, battery status, and trigger actions based on battery depletion.
 * **PPC client** - reports battery and device information to server

 Before installing, ensure to prepare additional steps for system setup: